goodguyry/dotfiles/README.md

 #### Setup Options

-Once you've navigated to the cloned or downloaded directory, you'll want to run ```./setup/init```.
-The following options are available when running the setup file:
+Run ```./init``` from inside the cloned or downloaded directory.
+The following options are available when running the init file:

 <table>
     <tr>